 Payment of Dividend is the date on which the shareholders receive the dividend.
 It is the final stage in the dividend process in India.

-Dividend amount will be automatically credited to your registered account.
-In a case, bank mandate is not registered then your dividend cheque will be mailed to you at your registered address.
+The dividend amount will be automatically credited to your registered account.
+In a case, the bank mandate is not registered then your dividend cheque will be mailed to you at your registered address.

-This date will depend on whether the payout is an interim dividend or final dividend.
+This date will depend on whether the payout is an interim dividend or a final dividend.

 You might be confused with all of these dividend dates.
 Therefore, let’s understand the timeline with an example: